increase conversions on your website

 Offer Free Shipping Where Possible

 Shipping costs are one of the biggest barriers to online purchases.
-Customers are more likely to complete a transaction when they know they won’t have to pay extra for shipping.
+Customers are far more likely to complete a transaction when they know there is no extra charge at the end.

-If offering free shipping sitewide isn’t feasible, consider setting a minimum order threshold (e.g., “Free shipping on orders over £50”).
-This not only reduces cart abandonment but can also increase average order value as customers add more items to qualify for free shipping.
+If sitewide free shipping is not feasible, set a minimum order threshold (for example, “Free shipping on orders over £50”).
+This reduces cart abandonment and can lift average order value as customers add items to qualify.

 88